Superconformal algebras and holomorphic field theories: Factorization algebras and holomorphic symmetries

-In this section we turn our attention to central extensions of the algebras $\sG_{\cN}$ and $\fX_{\cN}$ introduced in the last section.
-The central extensions we characterize are given by local cocycles of the respective local Lie algebras.
-These local cocycles determine classes in the local cohomology of the local Lie algebra.
-The local cohomology of a local Lie algebra $\sL$ is version of Lie algebra cohomology where the cochains are required to satisfy a locality axiom.
-This means that as a cochain $\sL^{\tensor k} \to \CC$ it must be given as the integral of a Lagrangian density involving differential operators applied to the sections of $\sL$.
+The local cohomology of a local Lie algebra $L$ is version of Lie algebra cohomology where the cochains are required to satisfy a locality axiom.
+This means that as a cochain defines on the sheaf of sections $\cL^{\otimes k} \to \CC$ must be given as the integral of a Lagrangian density involving differential operators applied to the sections of $\cL$.
+We denote by $\cloc^\bu(\cL)$ the local Chevalley--Eilenberg cochain complex which computes local Lie algebra cohomology.
 For a precise definition see \cite[\S 3.4]{CG1}.

+The (twisted) enveloping factorization algebra is defined from the following two pieces of data: \begin{itemize} \item a local Lie algebra $L$, and \item a local cocycle $\phi \in \cloc^\bu(\cL)$ of cohomological degree $+1$. \end{itemize}

+The value of the enveloping factorization algebra on an open set $U$ associated to this data is defined as a deformation of the Chevalley--Eilenberg cochain complex computing Lie algebra homology of $\cL_c(U)$:

-The thesis of~\cite{CG1,CG2} is that the observables of a quantum field theory form a factorization algebra.
-Likewise, there is a precise sense in which the symmetry algebra of a theory also forms a factorization algebra.
-The construction is known as the factorization {\em enveloping} algebra, whose precise definition we refer to \cite[\S 6.3]{CG1}.
-This is simultaneously a generalization of the enveloping algebra of a Lie algebra and the {\em chiral} enveloping algebra of a Lie$^{\star}$ algebra as in~\cite{BD}.
-In general, a local Lie algebra $\sL$ on a manifold $X$ defines a cosheaf that we denote $\sL_c$.
-The value of the factorization enveloping algebra associated to $\sL$ is given as the Chevalley--Eilenberg cochain complex computing Lie algebra homology of $\sL_c(U)$:
+We denote the enveloping factorization algebra by $\UU_\phi (\cL)$.
+For more detailed definition we refer to \cite[\S 6.3]{CG1}.
+This construction is simultaneously a generalization of the enveloping algebra of a Lie algebra and the {\em chiral} enveloping algebra of a Lie$^{\star}$ algebra as in~\cite{BD}.